-But, early in your growth journey (and the earlier the better), you really do need to adopt and affordable integrated inventory management system, as it will give you a single core set of consistent data and 'easy-to-use' subsystems designed to support sales, purchasing, warehouse, manufacturing, etc.
+But, early in your growth journey (and the earlier the better), you really do need to adopt an affordable integrated inventory management system, as it will give you a single core set of consistent data and easy-to-use subsystems designed to support sales, purchasing, warehouse, manufacturing, etc.

 Some of these systems, like SOS Inventory, have been designed to operate as an extension of QuickBooks, offering seamless real-time integration to the world’s most popular and most successful financial control system.

-And from $19 per user per month it IS affordable !!
+And from $24 per user per month it IS affordable!!

 What next – why not take a look for free?
 Click here to get started.

 1. Excel is designed to allow you to sort your columns however you like – by smallest or largest quantity or by certain conditions.
 Simply place your cursor at the top of the column you want to sort, then sort either A to Z for lowest to highest values or Z to A for highest to lowest values.
 You can also sort by specific text or conditions.
 To do so, choose “Data” from the options, then “Filter.”
 A drop-down arrow will appear across the row where you have your cursor, normally the header row.
 Then you can click on the arrow to the right of the field and choose text or other conditions.